-Although experiencing numerous changes from the ICAO airspace standardization, it helped me safely navigate the globe.
+Although experiencing numerous changes from the ICAO airspace standardization, the guidelines helped me safely navigate the globe.

 Our descent took us over the Pyrenees mountains and two major rivers, the Ebro and Tagus.
 We saw Madrid from a distance, perched on a plateau of sand and clay.
 The breathtaking panorama revealed rivers weaving between the valleys and forests next to the brown mesa of Madrid.

 Madrid was an extra special stop.
 Fly & Fun Flight School had participated on my world flight internet broadcasts for more than 5 years.
 We had all prepared for this day.
 For the first time, I was meeting these students in person along with the flight school owner, Julio de Zavala.
 What excitement when the Citation jet landed with the help of ATC!

 Uncontrolled airspace is not subject to ATC because it is far less busy than controlled airspace.
 During the world flight, we shared internet broadcasts with students who connected from around the world.
 We shared aspects about aviation in our respective countries.
 Airspace was always a lofty topic.
 Spanish students discussed the classes of the International Civil Aviation Organization (ICAO) airspace.
 They explained that Classes A to E are controlled airspace, and Class F and G are uncontrolled.